SSWConsulting/7thDayAdventists.SpecReview/SPECS.md

 - 3rd party integrator: 1h
 - External authentication: 1h
 - Sign sign out:1h
+- password migrations:5d
 - Total:
-  - Min: 6 days (simple out of the box style changes only)
+  - Min: 11 days (simple out of the box style changes only)
-  - Max: 19 days (high complex customization)
+  - Max: 24 days (high complex customization)

+# notes
+- 2 social login ids will need to be linked using custom property (e.g. Adventists_ID)
+- with Azure B2C, you can't migrate social accounts
+- it is the responsibility of the app to link those external ids
+- how password is migrated: there is no tools out of the box for password migration, with Azure B2C, there is no out of the box